-Issues with the enforceability of non-competes and other restrictive covenants have historically arisen as a result of the view, under Canadian common law, that such provisions are inherently offensive to public policy as restraints on trade.
-Enforceability is generally restricted to covenants that protect the actual, legitimate interests of franchisors - post-term covenants must not overreach in terms of their geographic or temporal scope, and thus unduly restrict the ability of the covenanting franchisee to make a living after the franchise agreement has ended.
-Non-solicitation clauses are generally more easily enforced than non-competes, since the scope of the restricted activity is more narrowly targeted to conduct that would directly harm the franchisor (and which is thus more readily avoidable by the franchisee).
-Canadian courts are generally reluctant to amend unenforceable covenants to render them enforceable - they typically will not 'blue pencil' a provision to excise the most offensive portions, but rather will strike the entire clause, leaving the overly aggressive franchisor with no protection.
-Accordingly, great care must be taken in drafting these provisions.
+Non-competition and non-solicitation clauses are enforceable in Canada, provided, however, that such clauses will be closely scrutinized by the courts.
+Issues with the enforceability of non-competition and other restrictive covenants have historically arisen as a result of the view, under Canadian common law, that such provisions are inherently offensive to public policy as restraints on trade.
+Enforceability is generally restricted to covenants that protect the actual, legitimate interests of franchisors; as such, post-term covenants must not over-reach in terms of their geographic or temporal scope, or otherwise unduly restrict the ability of the covenanting franchisee to earn a living after the franchise agreement has ended.
+Non-solicitation clauses are generally more easily enforced than non-competition covenants, since the scope of the restricted activity is more narrowly targeted to conduct that would directly and clearly harm the franchisor (and which is thus more readily avoidable and unnecessary by the franchisee).

+Canadian courts are generally reluctant to amend unenforceable covenants to render them enforceable - they typically will not 'blue pencil' a provision to excise the most offensive portions, but rather will strike the entire clause, leaving the overly aggressive franchisor with no protection whatsoever.
+Accordingly, great care must be taken in drafting these provisions and ensuring they are prohibiting the minimum conduct necessary to protect the franchisor's legitimate interests.